-The steps outlined in the recommendations above seek to support the Committee in good decision making in this area of licensing and, in this regard, recognise the legitimate rights of licensees to be consulted at formative stages of policy development.
-The proposed consultation is on a draft policy and builds upon an earlier consultation prior to the development of the draft policy that was itself considered on 8 March 2023 and which the Committee's decision at that meeting in respect of proposals to be incorporated into the draft policy.
+The steps outlined in the recommendations above seek to support the Committee in good decision making in this area of licensing and, in this regard, recognise the legitimate rights of existing licensees to continue to hold their licences and the role of the Council in undertaking its regulatory role in relation to Hackney Carriage and Private Hire services.
+The proposed draft policy builds upon two consultation periods to the development of the draft policy that was itself considered on 24 July 2023 and which the Committee's decision at that meeting in respect of proposals to be incorporated into the draft policy.
 The development of a cohesive licensing policy reflects the recommendations from the Department for Transport as set out in its 'Statutory Taxi and Private Hire Vehicle Standards' (July 2020).